-03. Gravity sketch
+09. Gravity sketch

 Comparison has been made to Illustrator and we think that’s fair.
 Gravity Sketch is a full-on VR content creation app, but it has some really cool and intuitive tools for creating shapes, using splines and curves.
 It's great for product visualisation, modelling vehicles and the like.

-04. Tilt Brush
+10. Tilt Brush

-Tilt Brush was one of the earlier art apps in VR to make a big splash and it’s still an enjoyable experience in 2019.
+Tilt Brush was one of the earlier art apps in VR to make a big splash and it’s still an enjoyable experience now.
 It features some interesting animated brushes, a pro mode for the more advanced user and a superb UI.
 It may be a little more casual than others on this list, but it’s a fun way to rough out ideas or to simply doodle in VR.

-05. Beat Saber
+11. Beat Saber